yuval123456878910/interpreter_Yuval/README.md

 save the culculation to a or evry one letter and print

 # Do %a
-print the thamthing in a
+print the thamthing in a, or any one letter

 # like this